SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

     Choose from 1, 2 [1]: 1
     cluster_name []:

 Now, your basic profile is created.
-To finalize it, change the ``CulebrONT_pipeline/profiles/CulebrONT/config.yaml`` to :
+To finalize it, change the ``CulebrONT_pipeline/profiles/CulebrONT/config.yaml`` of profile to :

 .. code-block:: ini